 Also a lift-the-flap book, this classic by Rod Campbell is a must-have for every child’s library.
 The narrator asks the zoo for a pet, but isn’t quite satisfied with each animal sent.
 The elephant is too big (of course); the giraffe is too tall (what did he expect?)… you get the idea.

 The illustrations and accompanying flaps give little readers the chance to guess which animal has just arrived.
 In teaching, we call this making inferences.

 8. On the Night You Were Born, Nancy Tillman

 I dare you to read this to your child without getting teary-eyed and choked up.
 This heartwarming book has gorgeous illustrations of starry nights; you can almost hear the lullabies lift off the page.

-When parents say we love our children unconditionally, we mean it.
-As this adorable book points out, even if our children were smelly scaly, carnivorous beasts, we would still love them with all our hearts.
+When we parents say we love our children unconditionally, we mean it.
+As this adorable book points out, even if our children were smelly, scaly, carnivorous beasts, we would still love them with all our hearts.

 - Looking for more children’s book recommendations?
 Check out Tell Me a Story: 250 Great Books for Kids.